kubernetes/kubernetes/docs/devel/development.md

 1) Devote a directory to this endeavor:

-_Devoting a separate directory is not required, but it is helpful to separate dependency updates from other changes._
+_Devoting a separate directory is not strictly required, but it is helpful to separate dependency updates from other changes._

 ```sh
 export KPATH=$HOME/code/kubernetes